influxdata/helm-charts/charts/chronograf/README.md

 The chart optionally mounts a [Persistent Volume](http://kubernetes.io/docs/user-guide/persistent-volumes/) at this location.
 The volume is created using dynamic volume provisioning.

-## OAuth Using Kubernetes Secret
+## OAuth using Kubernetes Secret

-OAuth, among other things, can be configured in Chronograf using environment variables.
-For more information please see https://docs.influxdata.com/chronograf/latest/administration/managing-security
+Use environment variables to configure OAuth in Chronograf.
+For more information, see https://docs.influxdata.com/chronograf/latest/administration/managing-security.

-Taking Google as an example, to use an existing Kubernetes Secret that contains sensitive information (`GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET`), e.g.:
+The following example snippet shows a Kubernetes Secret that contains sensitive information (`GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET`):

 ```
 apiVersion: v1